-proaches to coverage hole discovery have been considered for both static and mobile networks including those based on computational geometry [22, 12] and topology [9, 8].
+The problem of coverage hole discovery in sensor networks has been widely studied in the literature [1, 21].
+A variety of approaches to coverage hole discovery have been considered for both static and mobile networks including those based on computational geometry [22, 12] and topology [9, 8].
 Computational geometry approaches typically involve computing the Voronoi diagram [2] and then (for mobile sensor networks) following a simple motion rule to heuristically minimize coverage holes [20] (e.g. moving towards the furthest Voronoi vertex, minimizing the maximum distance of any point to the nearest Voronoi vertex).
 Topological approaches make minimal metric assumptions (e.g. the ability to distinguish 'near' and 'far' neighbors) and then use only information based on the connectivity of the sensing graphs to find and repair holes [7].
-While the previous literature has studied hole discovery, in this paper, we study the novel problem of how to place agents to prevent hole discovery.
+While the previous literature has studied hole discovery, we study the novel problem of how to place agents to prevent hole discovery.